 A museum’s collection is, by its very nature, carefully organized, its objects categorized by geographic origin, medium, chronology, and other defining characteristics.
 However, works of art have many qualities that defy these traditional institutional divisions.
 Through this series of videos, we examined these broader elements, seeking commonalities and new ways of connecting the works in the Museum’s collection.

 See all the videos on the other works in this series here.

 Margaret Andera is interim chief curator and curator of contemporary art.
-She has been with the Milwaukee Art Museum for more than twenty-five years and has facilitated numerous important acquisitions of contemporary and self-taught work for the Collection.
+She has been with the Milwaukee Art Museum for more than 25 years and has facilitated numerous important acquisitions of contemporary and self-taught work for the collection.